alonzi/DAACS-Intro-to-R/README.md

 ## Goals
 Everyone will:
-1. leave the lesson with a functional R environment using RStudio.
+1. leave the lesson with a functional understanding of the R environment using RStudio.
 2. be comfortable or at least on their way to being comfortable with R and Rstudio.
 3. be equipped to find solutions to the problems they encounter using R.